mongodb/mongo-c-driver/src/libmongoc/doc/tutorial.rst

 The example below establishes a connection to a standalone server on ``localhost``, registers the client application as "connect-example," and performs a simple command.

 More information about database operations can be found in the :ref:`CRUD Operations <tutorial_crud_operations>` and :ref:`Executing Commands <tutorial_executing_commands>` sections.
-Examples of connecting to replica sets and sharded clusters can be found on the :doc:`Advanced Connections <advanced-connections>` page.
+Examples of connecting to replica sets and sharded clusters can be found in the :doc:`Advanced Connections <advanced-connections>` page, while examples of data compression can be found in the :doc:`Data Compression <data-compression>` page.

 .. literalinclude:: ../examples/hello_mongoc.c
   :caption: hello_mongoc.c